Table of contents

 - product-related information

-These are, for example, information listing the payment methods (Credit Card, Paypal, Apple Pay, Amazon Pay, Gift Card…), delivery methods (Colissimo, Chronopost, Pick-up point…), the order preparation and shipping time, the threshold for free delivery, the conditions for returns / refunds / exchanges...
+These include, for example, information listing the payment methods (Credit Card, Paypal, Apple Pay, Amazon Pay, Gift Card, etc.), delivery methods (Colissimo, Chronopost, Relay Point, etc.), the order preparation and shipping time, the threshold for free delivery, and the return / refund / exchange conditions...

 This information is important to differentiate yourself from other distribution channels.
-For example, if you have a very favorable return and exchange policy, it is an element to highlight because it will remove a significant barrier to purchase for first-time buyers of the product.
+For example, if you have a very favorable return and exchange policy, this is an element to highlight as it will remove a significant barrier to purchase for first-time buyers of the product.

-These are the important features of your product for the consumer that differentiate you from the competition.
+These are the characteristics of your product that are important to the consumer and that differentiate you from the competition.

-If the information pertains to certification, a label, or compliance with a charter, prioritize the use of pictograms.
-If the information concerns product use, prioritize a combination of text + image/video.
+If the information involves certification, a label, or compliance with a charter... prioritize the use of pictograms.
+If the information concerns product use, prioritize a combination of text + image / video.

-If the information is technical, you can consider placing it at the bottom of the page or providing the full information as a downloadable document.
+If the information is technical, you can consider placing it at the bottom of the page or providing the complete information as a downloadable document.

 In all cases, the button must be visible: it must be large enough, in a color that contrasts with the page background.
-It should include an action verb, in the imperative or infinitive depending on your brand's tone, which leaves no doubt that one is about to purchase the product.
+It must include an action verb, in the imperative or infinitive depending on your brand's tone, leaving no doubt that the product will be purchased.

 We tend to think so.
-Indeed, most of your marketing/media actions (Adwords, Facebook Ads, affiliation...) generally direct the customer to a product page rather than the homepage.
+Indeed, most of your marketing/media actions (Adwords, Facebook Ads, affiliation, etc.) generally direct the customer to a product page rather than the homepage.

-The product page, which is the first contact with the brand for many visitors, must therefore contain as many storytelling elements as your homepage.
-It is therefore important to include merchandising elements (such as "discover the brand" banners) at the bottom of the page, or secondary calls-to-action (e.g., "newsletter signup"...).
+The product page, often the first contact with the brand for many visitors, must therefore contain as many storytelling elements as your homepage.
+It is therefore important to include merchandising elements (such as "discover the brand" banners) at the bottom of the page, or secondary calls to action (e.g., "newsletter subscription").

-This is why product pages are increasingly tending to be very long and replace mini-sites, especially among pure players.
+This is why product pages tend to be very long and replace mini-sites, especially for pure players.

 Also read: